Fix You: Usage in media

-The song appears in The Acoustic Album (2006).
+The song appears on The Acoustic Album (2006).
 It was performed in 2006 by the New England octogenarian group Young@Heart Chorus.
 The group's performance was led by former chorus member Fred Knittle, who suffered from congestive heart failure and breathed with assistance from an oxygen tank.
 The song was recorded for Young@Heart, a 2007 British documentary that aired on Channel 4.
-The song was featured in "The O.Sea", season 2, episode 23 of the American teen drama television series The O.C. in 2005, and then in Without a Trace, Cold Case, Brothers & Sisters, and The Newsroom.
+The song was featured in "The O.Sea", season 2, episode 23 of the American teen drama television series The O.C. in 2005, as well as the television series Without a Trace, Cold Case, Brothers & Sisters, and The Newsroom.
 Part of the song was played over the trailer for the 2006 film World Trade Center.
 It is also featured in the 2006 film You, Me and Dupree.

 On 14 March 2009, the band performed a rendition of the song at the relief concert, Sound Relief, in Sydney, Australia.

 American rock band Yellowcard covered the song and included it as bonus material on the iTunes version of their 2012 album, Southern Air.

 In December 2015, the song was used, alongside "Bridge over Troubled Water", in the UK charity Christmas No. 1 mashup song "A Bridge Over You", by the choir of the Lewisham and Greenwich NHS Trust, selling more than 127,000 copies.

 The song was referenced in the 2019 Beatles tribute film Yesterday.
 A string version of the song was also featured in the animated adventure film Abominable (2019).
-The song was also featured towards the end of the 2019 Korean romance movie Tune in for Love.
+The song was featured towards the end of the 2019 Korean romance movie Tune in for Love.

 English singer Sam Smith covered the song in May 2020, and released it as a single in July the same year.
 The song was featured on the Japanese edition of their 2020 album Love Goes.